Tau Beta Pi March Officer eNotes

 Any electee whose initiation is accurately reported to HQ before the Fellowship Board meets is eligible to apply.
 Students must have been elected and accepted membership to apply.

-Applications for Scholarships are due by April 1, 2019; the stipend is $2,000 for a year of study.
-More information on scholarships is available on the scholarships page.
+Applications for Scholarships are due by April 1, 2020; the stipend is $2,000 for a year of study.
+Additional information is available on the scholarships page.
 Please publicize this opportunity to your members!

 Nominations for three of our award programs are due April 1 and materials should be by that date.
 If you need an extension, let us know.
 Additional information on each program is available on our website.